Remedial Priority System

 Notice of Public Meeting

-Development of the Remedial Priority Scoring (RPS) system was mandated pursuant to N.J.S.A.58:10-23.16 as amended in section 39 of P.L.2009, c.60 (Site Remediation Reform Act).
+Development of the Remedial Priority System (RPS) system was mandated pursuant to N.J.S.A.58:10-23.16 as amended in section 39 of P.L.2009, c.60 (Site Remediation Reform Act).
 A system has been developed to measure each site's relative risk to human and ecological health.
 The system will be enhanced as new data, improved logic and additional capabilities become available.

 A public meeting is scheduled for May 24, 2010 from 9:00 am to 11:30 at the Public Hearing Room in the Department of Environmental Protection Headquarters at 401 East State Street, Trenton to explain the system and demonstrate the technologies and rationale behind the development of the system.
 Department staff will describe the system in detail and address questions and comments.
 The Department will also set up a procedure to establish stakeholder groups to work with the Department to review the underlying technology and rationale of the RPS, test the system and ground truth the data used in the system.
 Recommendations will facilitate responsible use of data and the application of sound science.
 Parallel to this effort, the Department will solicit current site characteristics from responsible parties to ensure a solid basis for categorizing sites.